Narazaka/find_near_date/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/find_near_date.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Narazaka/find_near_date.

+## License

+This is released under the [Zlib License](https://narazaka.net/license/Zlib?2018)